HIPAA Security Incident or Data Breach?

 Today, we’re tackling a critical distinction that often confuses the healthcare sector: What is the difference between a security incident and a breach under HIPAA?
-It’s essential for anyone in the healthcare industry, particularly those handling PHI (Protected Health Information), to understand these terms.
+Understanding these terms is essential for anyone in the healthcare industry, particularly those handling PHI (Protected Health Information).
 So, let’s dive in!

 Breaking Down the Basics